hucebot/multipanda_ros2/README.md

 Additionally, multi-arm mujoco simulation has been integrated, meaning you can now run the same controller on both simulated and real robots.
 The simulation is designed as a plugin to the [`mujoco_ros_pkg`](https://github.com/ubi-agni/mujoco_ros_pkgs/).

 **The current version relies on a [fork of the repository](https://github.com/tenfoldpaper/mujoco_ros_pkgs)**, which implements the `ros2_control` plugin as well as a generic `SystemInterface` for simple robot setups (e.g. a Panda arm mounted on a mobile base).
-This means, you should install the fork, not the original repo, until the two have been merged.
+This means, you should install the fork, not the original repo.

 Work is ongoing to integrate FR3 into the architecture.